ah-ma-algs/ah-ma-algs/_posts/2023-10-05-Route-optimization-using-ortools.md

 Reading the data and formulating it into manageable output is out of this post's scope and should be simple enough.

-I will discuss the common requested features, as well as some uncommon ones and how I feed them to ortools as well as the theory behind that.
+I will discuss the commonly requested features, as well as some uncommon ones and how I feed them to ortools as well as the theory behind that.

 Normally each location will have a timewindow that needs to be respected.

 How we represent time is the first thing to discuss, we can represent time in hours, minutes or seconds depending on the resolution that you would like but increasing the resolution means higher numerical values which could potentially mean numerical overflow or speed penalties due to used precision.
 A day is 24 hours, 1440 minutes, 86400 seconds.
-Using seconds as a metric is very useless for most use cases as a few seconds difference is irrelevant, but a few minutes difference can be a problem.
+Using seconds as a metric is very useless for most use cases as a few seconds difference in arrival time has no prominent effect, but a few minutes difference can be a problem.
-A truck 5 minutes late is 300 seconds late as well, do you see how in terms of numerical manipulation, one is much further away than the other with relation to start value (zero).
+A truck 5 minutes late is 300 seconds late, do you see how in terms of numerical manipulation, one is much further away than the other with relation to the start value (zero).
-That means we best convert our time in the durations matrix to minutes, that will be faster than implementing such a logic within the duration inference callback
+That means we best convert our time in the durations matrix to minutes, that will be faster than implementing such a logic within the duration inference callback.

+Getting the durations matrix can be done through many solutions, some are expensive and slow, some are fast and free, some have certain needed features/constraints when computing the matrices.

 First we start with the duration inference callback which depends on the duration between the start point and the end point along the arc.
 ```python